Security

 Signed in.
 Scoped.
 Session-aware.

-Every user has their own account.
+Every user has their own account with a defined role inside their agency's tenant.
 Access to the application is always over HTTPS, with TLS encrypting data in transit between the browser and our servers.
 Sessions expire on a fixed schedule and on explicit sign-out.

 - TLS-encrypted connections on every request